dirkkelly/dirkkelly/content/survive/i-don-t-want-to-die-in-america.md

 ---
-title: I don’t want to Die in America
+title: I don’t Want to Die in America
 date: 2018-03-28 22:52:18 +0000
-subtitle: ''
+subtitle: 'I moved here for work, I will not stay here until death. '
-tags: []
+tags:
+- America
+- collapse
+- depression
 aliases: []
 image: ''
-draft: true

 ---
+This magnficant place is filled with beautiful people, living in a poisoned culture which is killing both.

+That’s why I became so anxious

 That’s why I sunk into depression

-That’s why I became so anxious

-That’s why I stopped caring about anything
+That’s why I stopped caring about anything, anyone

-That’s why I couldn’t stay true

-That’s why I couldn’t marry you

 That’s why I left New York